codercreative/password-generator-app/README.md

 **Visually Represent Password Strength**

-- Add strength indicators to visually represent the strength of the generated password (research)
+- Add strength indicators to visually represent the strength of the generated password

 **Error Message**